GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-87/index.md

 Most meeting rooms at Google have cameras with pan, tilt, and zoom capabilities, so that the camera can be pointed at the people in the room.
-But it’s not just fancy conference cameras that support PTZ - pan, tilt, zoom - many web cams support it too.
+But it's not just fancy conference cameras that support PTZ - pan, tilt, zoom - many web cams support it too.

 Starting in Chrome 87, once a user has granted permission you can now control the PTZ features on a camera.

 Feature detection is a little different from what you're probably used to.
-You’ll need to call `navigator.mediaDevices.getSupportedConstraints()` to see if the _browser_ supports PTZ.
+You'll need to call `navigator.mediaDevices.getSupportedConstraints()` to see if the _browser_ supports PTZ.

 ```js